dtcenter/MET/met/docs/Users_Guide/gen-ens-prod.rst

 .. code-block:: none

-  normalize_flag = NONE;
+  normalize = NONE;

-The **normalize_flag** option defines if and how the input ensemble member data should be normalized.
-Options are provided to normalize relative to an external climatology, specified using the **climo_mean** and **climo_stdev** dictionaries, or relative to current ensemble data being processed.
+The **normalize** option defines if and how the input ensemble member data should be normalized.
+Options are provided to normalize relative to an external climatology, specified using the **climo_mean** and **climo_stdev** dictionaries, or relative to current ensemble forecast being processed.
 The anomaly is computed by subtracting the (climatological or ensemble) mean from each ensemble memeber.
-The standard anomaly is computed by also dividing the anomaly by the (climatological or ensemble) standard deviation.
-Values for the **normalize_flag** option are described below:
+The standard anomaly is computed by dividing the anomaly by the (climatological or ensemble) standard deviation.
+Values for the **normalize** option are described below:

 • **NONE** (default) to skip the normalization step and process the raw ensemble member data.